Getting Started with Open Access

 The SHERPA/RoMEO database provides publishers’ copyright policies regarding Open Access repositories.

-For more information on author's rights and evaluating journals for publishing, please see the Libraries' guide about Academic Publishing and Author's Rights.
+For more information on author's rights and evaluating journals for publishing, please contact your subject librarian.